galaxyproject/galaxy-hub/src/galaxy-updates/2017-04/index.md

 [LAPPS Grid](http://www.lappsgrid.org) provides an infrastructure for rapid development of natural language processing applications (NLP) that uses the Galaxy platform as its workflow engine.
 The LAPPS Grid has integrated a wide range of NLP tools and resources into Galaxy and provided for using them interoperably in a “plug-and-play” environment.

-## PhenoMeNal Online Trining Material
+## PhenoMeNal Online Training Material

 <div class='right'><a href='http://www.ebi.ac.uk/training/online/course/phenomenal-accessing-metabolomics-workflows-galaxy'><img src="/src/public-galaxy-servers/PhenoMeNal.png" alt="PhenoMeNal" width="120" /></a>
 </div>